atomjump/medimage-export/README.md

 sudo nano /jet/www/default/vendor/atomjump/loop-server/config/config.json
 ```

-and enter the entry in the 1st "plugins" group (of the two plugin groups in the file).
+and enter the "medimage_export" entry in the 1st "plugins" group (of the two plugin groups in the file).

 ```
 "plugins" : [